itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

 5. Now that you’ve unzipped the data, we can work with it in ArcGIS Pro.
 You cannot see data inside folders that are zipped up in ArcGIS Pro.
 You must always unzip it first to be able to work with it.

-6.  **Go back to your ArcGIS Pro project** and on the right side in **Catalog**, right click on your home folder “TransAtlanticSlaveTrade” and press **Refresh.** This will allow us to see any new files or folders added to this folder.
+6.  **Go back to your ArcGIS Pro project** and on the right side in **Catalog**, right click on your home folder “TransAtlanticSlaveTrade" and press **Refresh.** This will allow us to see any new files or folders added to this folder.

     <img src="./images/image012.png" style="" alt="A screenshot of a computer Description automatically generated" />